RHodzelmans/jdg-labs/lab-guides/lab1-guide.md

 		}

-1. Next make sure that the TaskServiceTest class adds the jboss-deployment-structure.xml, which should look like this:
+1. Next make sure that the TaskServiceTest class has added the jboss-deployment-structure.xml, which should look like this:

 		.addAsWebInfResource(new File("src/main/webapp/WEB-INF/jboss-deployment-structure.xml"))